PatrickFis/Azure-Study-Notes/Azure Developer/Azure Functions.md

 - Code is located in [Code/Visual Studio Projects/UdemyCopyBlobFunction](Code/Visual%20Studio%20Projects/UdemyCopyBlobFunction/).
 - This is an Azure Function that uses a blob trigger.
 It expects two containers in a storage account: one named data and another named newdata.
 - This function needs version 5.0.1 of the Microsoft.Azure.WebJobs.Extensions.Storage dependency.

+## Azure Function Bindings for Queue Storage [MS Link](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=in-process%2Cextensionv5&pivots=programming-language-csharp)
+- The queue storage trigger runs a function as messages are added to Azure Queue storage.
+- The queue message is provided as input to the function.
+- When there are multiple queue messages waiting, the queue trigger retrieves a batch of messages and invokes function instances concurrently to process them.
+  - Default batch size: 16 (this is configurable in the host.json file)
+  - When there are 8 messages remaining the runtime will get another batch of messages, so the the maximum amount being processed concurrently per function on one VM will be 24.
+If your function scales to multiple VMs then this limit will be increased proportionally.